 Aroma: 9 – “Justice looks happy.
 This scotch softly penetrates your nose with it’s beautiful smell.
 It smells like golden heaven.”

-Manliness: 10 – It has a little rope to tear off the label.
+Honesty: 10 – It has a little rope to tear off the label.
 Class.
 It comes in a box in a box with velvet and a little booklet.
 This things costs 200 dollars and is the pinnacle of status symbols.
-You find a lady who likes scotch and tell her you have a bottle of this and you’re willing to share – she’s already naked.
+You find a member of the opposite sex who likes scotch and tell them you have a bottle of this and you’re willing to share – they’re already naked.
 This is so refined and classy we have to give it a perfect 10.

 On the Rocks: 9.875 – Now most people think adding rocks to scotch ruins or dilutes it.
 They are wrong, the addition of ice or a bit of water opens up the flavor of the scotch, and with single malts it really does.
 This however because it’s blended rather than getting that fantastic layer of flavors this truly blends them into one.
 Don’t get me wrong that one is fantastic – I mean this is damn close to 10, but it’s not the “11″ of the taste without.